basit-nazir-memon/Process-Scheduling-Using-FCFS-SJF/README.md

 You can modify the `XMLFile.xml` file or create your own XML file with process data to test different scenarios.

+## Acknowledgement
+This program utilizes the RapidXML library for parsing XML files.
+RapidXML is an open-source library developed by Marcin Kalicinski.
+More information about RapidXML can be found at: https://rapidxml.sourceforge.net

 ## Contributing

 If you would like to contribute to this program, please follow these steps: